top of page

 Outdoor Security Camera Placements

-In addition to indoor surveillance, installing cameras outside your home can capture the comings and goings on your property.
-Here are some essential outdoor placements to consider:
+In addition to indoor surveillance, installing cameras outside your home is crucial.
+They capture the comings and goings on your property.
+Here are essential outdoor placements to consider:

 Entry and Exit Points

-Make sure cameras can capture the faces of anyone entering or leaving your property and any buildings on your premises.
+Ensure cameras capture the faces of anyone entering or leaving your property and any buildings on your premises.
+This provides clear evidence in case of a crime.

 Driveways